 Note: The summary table reports the point estimates of log hourly minimum wage on the RIF transformation of log hourly wage for a specific percentile q.
 Data: pooled quarterly LFS 2011-2013 for male private sector workers (excluding agricultural workers, 205,075 obs.).
-Robust standard error reported in parenthesis, clustered at province level (\ p < .10 \\ p < .05 \\\ p < .01).
+Robust standard error reported in parenthesis, clustered at province level ( p < .10 p < .05 p < .01).
 All monetary variables are deflated by quarterly CPI (base year 2013 Q3).
-Controls: individual-level variables (years of schooling, marital status, expected experience and its squared, whether in full-time work, all interacted with quarter-year dummies), industry dummies (6 groups), firm size dummies (5 groups), provincial-level variables (share of young population, share of elderly population, share of individuals in labour force with secondary education or greater, log per capita GPP), rural binary, time and province fixed effects, province-specific time trends.
+Controls: see table above.

-Additionally, we report a comparison of the specification with single or multi-way clustering (Appendix A.6), used to ensure that the estimates are not sensitive to multiple geographic and/or temporal error dependence.
+Additionally, we report a comparison of the specification with single or multi-way clustering (Appendix C.2.1), used to ensure that the estimates are not sensitive to multiple geographic and/or temporal error dependence.
 Our estimates seem to be stable across specifications.
 We apply several types of two-way clustering which assume that there could be a specific within-geographic clustering (i.e. due to shocks) affecting some grouped observations.
 Specifically, we focus on cluster groups based on Province-Year or Region-Year (looking at spatial-time error dependence) and Province with Region-year grouping (accounting for within province and across region-time dependence).
-For the period 2002-2013 the cluster groups increase the standard errors and show significance of the estimator from the 15th to 60th quintile, thus strengthening the reliance of the estimates found with one-way clustering.
+For the period 2002-2013 the cluster groups increase the standard errors and show significance of the estimator from the 15th to 60th percentile, thus strengthening the reliance of the estimates found with one-way clustering.
 For the 2011-2013 period, the multi-way clustering procedure suggests that reliance on the one-way clustering is enough to interpret the estimators and, the significance of the coefficients resembles the one of the main results reported using one-way clustering.

-5.2.1.
+4.2.1.
 Understanding the mechanisms of provincial labour markets